 Naturally, my first reaction was to marvel at the ingenuity of the system, as well as at the added convenience it affords the clients.
 Having direct access to one’s box, independently and at all times apparently, is undoubtedly an advantage.
 However, it didn’t take long for me to start recognizing the implications of this technological shift and the practical limitations, vulnerabilities, and shortcomings of a system like this.

 For one thing, the lack of privacy poses a serious concern, as does the security issue that it raises.
-When you walk out of this dedicated, glazed-over side door, everyone in my village of 7,000 knows that you’ve just accessed your safe deposit box.
+When you walk out of this dedicated, glazed-over side door, everyone in the village of 7,000 knows that you’ve just accessed your safe deposit box.
 Much like taking money from an ATM, it struck me as the perfect spot to rob someone.
 In fact, it is even more attractive than an ATM: every criminal worth his salt knows that people tend to keep things much more valuable than cash in their safe deposit boxes.
 Even if it is “only cash” that’s retrieved, in the age of digital payments, there’s a good chance it’d be a much higher amount than what people would routinely withdraw from an ATM.
 In countries like Switzerland and Germany, some of the staunchest of defenders of cash transactions in Europe, the average ATM withdrawal is just EUR215, according to Bundesbank data.

 Staying on the topic of security for a moment, it is highly debatable whether such automated systems are better at eliminating threats than traditional vaults and secure storage facilities or if they come with their own set of problems and added vulnerabilities.
 For instance, one might argue that the complete lack of the human element and the reliance on technology for client identification and access are very efficient and accurate ways of preventing errors and fraud, and of making sensitive processes tamperproof.
 However, as technology has transformed our financial activities, it also transformed security threats.
 The time between the release of a new security update or a new system and the first successful attempt to compromise it is getting shorter and shorter.
 At the same time, the impact of cybercrime and the losses from individual attacks are skyrocketing, as illustrated by a recent report by Cybersecurity Ventures which predicted that global losses will reach $6 trillion annually by 2021.